 Under a scenario where as an intermediary may be faced with unexpected risk upon which it has very few means of control, probably that one of simplest approach to buy a protection is in form of collateral to ensure the finality of a transaction.
 The criteria retained are likely to be based on perceived risk and volume, but as of today there are to our knowledge few data to build a sound scenario, except that it is likely that part of the current collateral may be “transferred” or topped to/by intermediaries in the chain, which will in any scenario create a dead pile of investable moneys set aside “just in case”: a high cost for the economy.

-Option 2 would require CSD participants to pay for the cost of a buy-in or for cash compensation in case of failing party does not fulfil its buy-in obligation.
-It is extremely difficult to estimate the costs without experience of the proposed option.
+Option 2 would require CSD participants to pay for cash compensation in case of failing party does not fulfil its buy-in obligation.

-New administrative procedures and systems are needed and the CSD-participants would have to analyse the new risk involved and build a system to cover that risk.
+The EBF believes that the cash compensation amount is effectively uncapped, as it would be calculated based on the difference between the original trade price and the current market price (which is effectively unlimited).

 Q4: If you believe that option 1 (trading party executes the buy-in) can ensure the applicability of the buy-in provisions are effectively applied, please explain why and what are the disadvantages of the proposed option 2 (trading party executes the buy-in with participant as fall back) compared to option 1, or please evidence the higher costs that option 2 would incur.
 Please provide details of these costs.